pensjonatus/flash-fiction/blog/when-i-was-a-child.md

 ---
-title: 'When I Was a Child...'
+title: When I Was a Child...
 date: '2014-03-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The three of them were sitting together one evening, drinking wine and talking.